huntdatacenter/BlueBox/README.md

 # BlueBox - IAAS toolkit

-Example research setup for running workload over multiple IAAS nodes.
-Distributing data, dependencies and code using ansible.
+BlueBox helps to move into distributed compute with your research workload.
+It simplifies installation of dependency packages on multiple servers.
+Handling data, code and results is still as easy as with single machine.

 ## Setup your home first (master)